StevensND/switch-port-mods/Luigi's Mansion 2 HD/[010048701995E000]/readme.md

 Although it should still work in future updates (I'm not sure.
 I would have to check it).

-## FPS Mods Available:
+## FPS Mods Options Available:

 - 60FPS (Set a limit of 60FPS).

 - FPS Unlocked (Allows to play above 60FPS).
+On my testings: If I use Yuzu the max FPS with this mod is 120.
+If I use Ryujinx it can be above that.

 ## Instructions: